 Method 2: Steaming

-At first glance, you'd think that steaming is a more gentle method of cooking than boiling.
-Surely very dense water at 212°F should heat faster than steam (which is not very dense at all) at 212°F?
+At first glance, you'd think that steaming would be a gentler method of cooking than boiling.
+Surely very dense water at 212°F (100°C) should heat faster than steam, which is not very dense at all, at 212°F?
 The denser the medium, the more efficient it is at transferring heat, right?

 True, but this doesn't take into account the latent heat of vaporization of water.
 It takes about five times the amount of heat energy to convert water into steam as it does to raise either water or steam's temperature by 1°C. This energy is stored in the steam molecules, and as they hit the surface of the food being cooked and re-condense into water, the stored energy is released onto the surface of the food, heating it.

-While steaming does offer the advantage of not diluting flavor like boiling, it does nothing to solve our fast-cooking problem.
+While steaming does offer the advantage of not diluting flavor like boiling does, it does nothing to solve our fast-cooking problem.